al1-ce/just.nvim/README.md

 Any output coming from executing tasks will be directed into *quickfix* and *fidget* and upon completing/failing task the bell will play using `lua/just/build_success.wav` or `lua/just/build_error.wav` accordingly.
 This can be changed in `lua/just/init.lua` or same file in typescript (preferred, but requires executing TypescriptToLua and executing `tstl -p tsconfig.json`)

 Commands:
-- `JustDefault` - Builds current file/project using `default` task.
-- `JustBuild` - Builds current file/project using `build` task.
-- `JustRun` - Builds current file/project using `run` task.
-- `JustTest` - Builds current file/project using `test` task.
+- `Just` - If 0 args supplied runs `default` task, if 1 arg supplied runs task passes as that arg.
+If ran with bang (`!`) then stops currently running task before executing new one.
 - `JustSelect` - Gives you selection of all tasks in `justfile`.
 - `JustStop` - Stops currently executed task
 - `JustCreateTemplate` - Creates template `justfile` with included "cheatsheet".
-- `JustMakeTemplate` - Creates make-like template `justfile` to allow compiling only changed files.
+- `JustCreateMakeTemplate` - Creates make-like template `justfile` to allow compiling only changed files.

 Only one task can be executed at same time.

 ## [More info](htts://github.com/al1-ce/just.nvim/blob/master/primer.md)
-Click the link